dotnet/dotnet-docker/README.aspnet.md

 This image contains the ASP.NET Core and .NET runtimes and libraries and is optimized for running ASP.NET Core apps in production.

+## Composite container images

+Starting from .NET 8, a composite version of the ASP.NET images, `denoted with the -composite` tag part, is being offered alongside the regular image.
+The main characteristics of these images are their smaller size on disk while keeping the performance of the default [ReadyToRun (R2R) setting](https://learn.microsoft.com/dotnet/core/deploying/ready-to-run).
+The caveat is that the composite images have tighter version coupling.
+This means the final app run on them cannot use handpicked custom versions of the framework and/or ASP.NET assemblies that are built into the composite binary.

+For a full technical description on how the composites work, we have a [feature doc here](https://github.com/dotnet/runtime/blob/main/docs/design/features/readytorun-composite-format-design.md).

 Watch [discussions](https://github.com/dotnet/dotnet-docker/discussions/categories/announcements) for Docker-related .NET announcements.

 # Usage